duhrer/duhrer.github.io/_posts/projects/2025-04-28-double-rainbow-case.md

 ## So Why Isn't It Already Done?

-I wrote most of the code last October, and even wired things up inside the light fixture with cardboard and hot glue to hold components in place.
+I wrote most of the code last October, and even wired things up inside the light fixture using cardboard and hot glue to hold components in place.
 The project sat on the shelf after that because I couldn't think of a good way to mount it.

 The sides of the metal base nestle snugly against the glass dome, so there's no option to run a cable out the side.
 I could run a cable out the back of the